omryenon/RubiksCube/README.md

 # Rubik's Cube representation

 The Rubik's Cube representation is shown in the code under "sticker indices".
-The following website helped me in this project: https://ruwix.com/online-puzzle-simulators/2x2x2-pocket-cube-simulator.php
+The following website helped me understand how to represent the Cube's states in this project: https://ruwix.com/online-puzzle-simulators/2x2x2-pocket-cube-simulator.php

 Enjoy!